ieumann/displacement-and-mobility-northern-kenya/README.md

 ## Analysing and Evaluating Mobility in Northern Kenya

 The project's aim is to identify the key factors influencing mobility in the North of Kenya.
-And specifically observe the role droughts play in the region.
+And specifically observe the role water scarcity plays in the region.
 With a multi-feature target, the analysis is done by applying unsupervised learning.

 **BACKGROUND:** The ASAL region of Kenya has endured three severe droughts in the last decade (2010-2011, 2016-2017 and 2020-2022).
 The most recent drought (2020 - 2022) has also been the most severe and longest with widespread livelihood losses and massive displacement of populations.